Specialist Clinical Trials Pharmacist

 Responsibilities

-• Proactively address challenges to ensure progression of trials, maintaining patient safety and data integrity.
+• Proactively address challenges to ensure trial progression, maintaining patient safety and data integrity.

-• Provide regular updates on pharmaceutical aspects of trials to ensure alignment with project goals.
+• Provide regular updates on pharmaceutical aspects to align with project goals.

-• Accuracy check oral and aseptically prepared trial medications as required.
+• Check accuracy of oral and aseptically prepared trial medications.

-• Coordinate and deliver Pharmacy support to Researchers in the Oxford University Hospitals NHS Trust.
+• Coordinate and deliver pharmacy support to researchers within Oxford University Hospitals NHS Trust.

 • Interact with and support Clinical Trial Technicians and Senior Technical Officer.

-• M Pharm Qualification to master's degree level (4 year MPharm) or equivalent.
+• M Pharm qualified to masters degree level (4 year MPharm) or equivalent.

 • Registered Pharmacist with the General Pharmaceutical Council (Great Britain).

-• Good teamwork, time management and organisational skills.
+• Good team member, time management and organisational skills.

 • Involvement in developing a service.